 Shimano is a Japanese multinational manufacturing company.
 Among other things, they make high quality parts for bikes, providing gears and other elements.
-Shimano Europe is based in Holland.
+Shimano Europe is based in the Netherlands.

-Shimano has a reputation for high quality bike parts.
+Shimano has a reputation for high-quality bike parts.
 A critical audience for maintaining that reputation are the bike mechanics who work with their parts.
 The mechanics need to know about new Shimano products, how they work, how to ensure customers get the best from them.
-But the business faced a challenge – these mechanics aren’t their employees.
+However, these mechanics aren’t Shimano employees.
 They work in service centres, which are independent retailers.
-There are 686 of them in Europe along, and mechanics often move from one to another.

-The site needs to convey the high quality of Shimano’s products, and it’s had a custom design to do just that, with a high-end graphical and learner experience.
+Neo developed an LMS that is fully tailored to Shimano’s needs.
+The system conveys the high quality of Shimano’s products, with a custom design and a high end graphical and learner experience.

-Within the LMS, there is a range of programs.
-Learners create a profile to specify what’s relevant to them, and this generates recommended programmes, e.g. by role or type of bike.
-These use program management in Totara Learn to define completion rules and learning paths.
-Programs and courses are available in multiple European languages.
+Within the LMS, learners create a profile to specify what is relevant to them, and this generates recommended programmes (e.g. by role or type of bike).
+Over 100 programmes and 800 courses are available in multiple European languages.

 In the current solution, mechanics can be certified, ensuring that the standards of service expected by Shimano are met.
-Each learner earns Open Badges for completion of programs.
-The badges stay with the individual, not the service centre – vital information if someone moves centres, because their expertise goes with them.
+Each learner earns open badges for completion of programmes.
+The badges stay with the individual, not with the service centre.
+If someone moves centres, their expertise goes with them.

-- Ease of administration: Having control at the country level removes a whole layer of administrative complexity and has been very well received
+Having control at the country level removes a whole layer of administrative complexity for Shimano, and this has been very well received.